Selena-He/stats220/index.md

 ### Introduction

-Below is a meme I have created for stats 220 about procrastinating on assignments. <br/>
+Below is a meme I have created for stats 220 about procrastinating on assignments using R studion and the magick package.
 It contains *two of the greatest things* in this world:
 1. A **dog**
 2. A **cat**
 <br/>